View Document Text

 client’s adviser, pursuant to the client’s agreement for the wrap fee programs.
 Therefore,

-clients investing in the wrap fee programs will likely have different execution costs and
+clients investing in the wrap fee programs will likely incur different execution costs and

-prices than trades placed by the Adviser for Clients not participating in the wrap fee
+prices than those for trades placed by the Adviser for Clients not participating in the wrap

 Item 13 – Review of Accounts